-Polycystic Ovary Syndrome (PCOS) is a serious condition that impacts a woman’s fertility.
-A hormone imbalance is the cause of the issues associated with PCOS, including irregular ovulation, facial hair growth, and acne.
-The condition is one of the leading causes of fertility issues in women, affecting 1 in 10 women of childbearing age.
+Polycystic Ovary Syndrome (PCOS) is a condition that can impact a woman’s fertility depending on severity and age.
+PCOS causes a hormone imbalance that can impact ovulation, promote excess facial hair growth, and cause acne.
+PCOS is one of the leading causes of fertility issues in women, affecting 1 in 10 women of childbearing age.

 Causes of PCOS:

-Although doctors do not know the exact cause of PCOS, fertility specialists believe that high levels of androgens (male hormones) and insulin could be responsible.
+Although doctors do not know the exact cause of PCOS, fertility specialists believe high levels of androgens (male hormones) and insulin might be responsible.

-- Excessive Levels of Androgens.
-Ovarian cysts may develop because a woman’s body has a hormonal imbalance and generates excessive androgens (male hormones).
+- Excessive levels of androgens may cause Ovarian cysts.
 Women suffering from PCOS have high levels of androgens overpowering their estrogen hormones.
-Excessive androgen hormone levels prevent normal egg development and release causing missed ovulation and periods for months at a time in some women.
+Excessive androgen levels prevent normal egg development and release causing missed ovulation and periods for months at a time in some women.

-- High Insulin Levels.
-High insulin blood levels occur when a woman’s body experiences resistance by not transforming food into energy that produces insulin.
+- High insulin levels occur when a woman’s body experiences resistance by not transforming food into energy that produces insulin.
 Unhealthy nutrition, lack of physical activity, and obesity lead to insulin resistance – which is commonly found in women suffering from PCOS.

 Signs and Symptoms of PCOS :